aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

 ### Root Mean Squared Error (RMSE)

 * It is just the square root of the mean square error.
-* It is preferred more in some cases because the errors are ﬁrst squared before averaging which poses a high penalty on large errors.
+* It is preferred in some cases because the errors are ﬁrst squared before averaging, which poses a high penalty on large errors.
 This implies that **RMSE is useful when large errors are undesired.**